books

 En quoi consiste le jeu de crosse ?

-Sur le site Docplayer.fr, je viens de découvrir cet article, publié par un certain Olivier Morel.
+Sur le site Docplayer.fr, je viens de découvrir un article, publié par un certain Olivier Morel.
 C’est le premier chapitre de notre livre ‘Jeu de Crosse Crossage A travers les âges’ (2012).
 Hélas, M. Morel a oublié de nous communiquer pourquoi, quand et où il voulait utiliser cette partie de notre livre, comme on a demandé sur la page de titre.
 Il a aussi oublié de mentionner les auteurs de cet article (mon feu mari et moi).
 Pas très gracieux, n’est-ce pas ?

 May